E-leg/mini-qt-games/README.md

 # mini-qt-games
-Mini games wrote in C++ with Qt 5.15 on Windows 10.
+Mini games written in C++ with Qt 5.15 on Windows 10.

 Created for fun when learning C++.
 # HexBoard